WyvernH/Baker/README.md

 ### Building the project

-First, make sure you have support for c++11 installed.
-Baker can then be compiled and installed with:
+First, make sure you have a suitable c++ compiler and support for c++11.
+Baker can then be compiled and installed by running "make" and "make install".

-make

-make install

 That's pretty much it, though you may need to be root if you are going to run make install.
 To uninstall Baker, cd into the main directory and then run "make uninstall".